moon-1527501_1280.jpg moon-1527501_1280.jpg

-The Edmonton Space & Science Foundation (ESSF) Science Fellowship 2025 recognizes a young stem professional who is passionate about their work and committed to enriching their community through science communication and outreach.
+Through the 2026 Science Fellowship, the Edmonton Space & Science Foundation honours an emerging STEM professional dedicated to their field and to enriching their community through science communication and outreach.

 Overview

-Applicants must conduct their work in Northern Alberta and demonstrate that their contributions to their chosen field are impactful and align with the TELUS World of Science - Edmonton's Strategic Framework and Core Values.
+The Fellowship supports individuals working in STEM fields who are making meaningful contributions to their discipline and to the broader community.
+Applicants must be based in Northern Alberta and demonstrate alignment with the TELUS World of Science – Edmonton’s Strategic Framework and Core Values.

-- Be a resident of Alberta, Yukon, or Northwest Territories
+• Be a resident of Alberta, Yukon, Nunavut, or the Northwest Territories

 2024 SCIENCE FELLOW - VALERIE MILLER, PhD